adamisom/collab-canvas/docs/ai-development-log.md

 When encountering specific technical issues, providing exact error messages with requests for concise solutions generated targeted fixes without unnecessary explanation.

 The most successful pattern was establishing clear requirements upfront, maintaining systematic task tracking, providing specific feedback when course correction was needed, and explicitly requesting quality audits at logical checkpoints.
-This approach leveraged Claude's implementation speed while maintaining human control over architecture and quality standards.
+This approach took advantage of Claude's implementation speed while letting me, the human, maintain quality standards—and feel important and needed.
+(Can't let Claude have all the fun.)